EthanHNguyen/ethanhnguyen.github.io/_portfolio/bare-metal-ai-lab.md

 ---
-title: "Bare Metal and the Operational Layer of AI"
-date: 2026-04-27
+title: "Bare-Metal AI Lab"
+excerpt: "Local AI infrastructure lab for model serving, observability, and deployment experiments."
+collection: portfolio
-permalink: /posts/2026/04/bare-metal-ai-lab/
+permalink: /portfolio/bare-metal-ai-lab/
-tags:
-  - AI Infrastructure
-  - Local AI
-  - Model Serving
-  - High-Trust Deployment
-  - Observability
 ---

-I have been building out a local AI lab for model-serving experiments.
+The Bare-Metal AI Lab is my local environment for operating AI systems below the API layer.

-The question behind the lab is simple:
+The question behind the project is simple:

 > What do you learn about AI systems when you operate the compute yourself?

-Cloud APIs are useful.
-Managed platforms are useful.
+Cloud APIs and managed platforms are useful.
 They let teams move quickly and avoid unnecessary infrastructure work.

 But they also hide many of the constraints that shape real AI systems: GPU memory, model fit, quantization, queueing, service recovery, telemetry, storage, and deployment discipline.